 Skills and issue evaluation materials are taught throughout in all years

 More information and the full syllabus can be found at:

 Students all follow a linear course which is assessed by three terminal examinations at the end of Year 11.
 Two of the papers are worth 35% each of the overall qualification, and one is worth 30%.
 In order to complete Paper 3: Geographical Applications, students will be required to undertake field work, investigating both human and physical environments.
 Paper 3 also includes a pre-release section for which students receive the information 12 weeks prior to the exam.

 Geography is a subject which relies on a range of skills including observation, investigation, critical thinking, making connections, communication and discussion.
-Students will need literacy skills to critically discuss source information, and also require numeracy skills in order to create and interpret maps, graphs and data.
-To succeed in GCSE Geography, students will need to demonstrate the ability to formulate enquiries, interpret findings and evaluate their own work.
-The course requires students to be independent learners who have the inclination to extend their own learning beyond the classroom.
-Geography is concerned with real world and current issues so students must be aware of these.
+Students will develop literacy skills to critically discuss source information, and also numeracy skills in order to create and interpret maps, graphs and data.
+To succeed in GCSE Geography, students will demonstrate the ability to formulate enquiries, interpret findings and evaluate their own work.
+The course requires students to become independent learners who have the inclination to extend their own learning beyond the classroom.
+Geography is concerned with real world and current issues and students will gain awareness of these.